linavarro/RGVFlood/docs/implementation/surveydatamodel/geospatialdata/index.rst

  * - ABT:
    - Abutment
    - Face/foot of abutment of bridge.
+ * - BM:
+   - Benchmark
+   - Permanent mark created at a recognized height which is used as the basis for measuring different altitude of topographical point.
  * - BOCEDS:
    - Back of Curb Edge Down Stream
    - Where slope meets top of culvert or top of headwall above culvert centerline on downstream end for determining outlet projection.